 It’s important to note that not EVERY hard inquiry will appear on your credit report.
 If you are shopping around for auto loans, the bureaus will typically be able figure it out.
 If you have multiple inquires in the span of 90 days or less, they will only count it as one inquiry.

-You should get into the habit of reviewing your report at least once per quarter, and go through every line item carefully, and circle each entry that you think might need your attention.
-If it’s an inquiry you never made, you can pull up your credit inquiry removal letter and get right to work.
+You should get into the habit of reviewing your report at least once per quarter.
+Go through every line item carefully.
+Circle each entry that you think might need your attention.
+If you never made the inquiry, you can pull up your credit inquiry removal letter and get right to work.

 When you find a late payment, a fraudulent account, or some other derogatory entry that shouldn’t be there, you should follow a logical sequence until the matter of resolved.
-Ideally, it will be resolved as soon as you contact the creditor, and they realize their mistake and remove the entry.
+Ideally, they will resolve it as soon as you contact the creditor, and they realize their mistake and remove the entry.

-If the creditor refuses to fix or remove the entry, you can pull up your credit dispute letter template and go through the process we described.
-If that doesn’t work, you should go right to the method of verification letter, and just keep going until you either resolve the issue or there’s just nowhere left to go.
+If the creditor refuses to fix or remove the entry, you can pull up your credit dispute letter template.
+Go through the process we described.
+If that doesn’t work, you should go right to the method of verification letter.
+Just keep going until you either resolve the issue or there’s just nowhere left to go.

 If you determine that the entry really is legitimate, you don’t have to settle.
-It might be a good time to try a goodwill letter, and if that doesn’t work you always have the pay for delete option.
+It might be a good time to try a goodwill letter.
+If that doesn’t work you always have the pay for delete option.